-The administrative process we contemplate would bear a loose resemblance to the judicial "bail in" and "bailout" procedures found in Sections 3 and 4 the VRA-but with some important differences.
-The crux of Section 4 is that a jurisdiction may escape coverage ("bail out") if, during the preceding ten years, the jurisdiction and its political subdivisions have neither faced any preclearance objections from the Department of Justice, nor have lost or settled any lawsuits under the VRA or the race-discrimination provisions of the Constitution.
-164 The jurisdiction seeking bailout must also satisfy the court that it has engaged in "constructive efforts" to better incorporate minorities into the political process, and abated any vestiges of discrimination.
-165 The bail-in provision of Section 3 allows a court that finds intentional racial discrimination by a non-covered jurisdiction to compel coverage as part of the remedy.
-166
+3 and 4 of the VRA-but with some important differences.
+The crux of Section 4 is that a jurisdiction may escape coverage (bail out) if, during the preceding ten years, the jurisdiction and its political subdivisions have neither faced any preclearance objections from the Department of Justice, nor have lost or settled any lawsuits under the VRA or the race-discrimination provisions of the Constitution.
+The jurisdiction seeking bailout must also satisfy the court that it has engaged in constructive efforts to better incorporate minorities into the political process and has abated any vestiges of discrimination.
+The bail-in provision of Section 3 allows a court that finds intentional racial discrimination by a non-covered jurisdiction to compel coverage as part of the remedy.

 Unlike the existing bailout and bail-in provisions, our administrative mechanism for updating coverage would base changes on the same criteria employed to determine coverage initially.
 This distinction is important.
-Many observers were puzzled by the Shelby County Court's failure to discuss the bailout and bail-in mechanisms, which make Section 5 more responsive to "current conditions" than it initially appears.
-167 But the Court's disregard for these procedures is understandable if, as we suggested above, the Court's main concern was the facial legitimacy of the coverage formula.
-The coverage formula had an appearances problem because it was based on old data, and because the dynamic aspects of coverage (bail out and bail in) were not linked to the criteria that purportedly legitimized coverage in the first instance (voter registration and turnout).
+Many observers were puzzled by the Shelby County Court's failure to discuss the bailout and bail-in mechanisms, which make Section 5 more responsive to current conditions than it initially appears.
+196 But the Court's disregard for these procedures is understandable if, as we suggested above, the Court's main concern was the facial legitimacy of the coverage formula.
+197 The coverage formula had an appearances problem because it was based on old data, and because the dynamic aspects of coverage ("bailout" and "bail in") were not linked to the criteria that purportedly legitimized coverage in the first instance (voter registration and turnout).
 If low turnout justifies coverage, why not tie bailout and bail-in to turnout?
-Conversely, if a lack of DOJ objections and Section 2 settlements legitimizes bailout, why not link coverage to risk factors for vote dilution?
-The mechanism we propose would solve the appearances problem by
+Conversely, if a lack of Department of Justice objections and Section 2 settlements legitimizes bailout, why not link coverage to risk factors for vote dilution?
+The mechanism we propose would solve the appearances problem by grounding the initial basis for coverage and subsequent exit from and entry to coverage in the same criteria.
+198